Lichfield Clock Tower: History

 In the mid 19th century the building of clock towers was in fashion in England.
 Following the construction of Big Ben in 1858, the Council Chamber of Lichfield mooted the idea of following suit and building their own clock tower in the city.

 A number of locations were suggested for the clock tower including the roof of the Guildhall and in the Market Square where it would incorporate the statue of Samuel Johnson into its structure.
 These ideas were eventually dismissed and it was decided to erect the tower at the junction of Bore Street and Bird Street capping the redundant Crucifix Conduit.
 The tower was designed by Joseph Potter Jnr. in a Norman style and financed by the Lichfield Conduit Lands Trust.
 When the tower was complete it had cost the Trust £1200.
-There were originally three clock faces as it was considered unnecessary for a west face as it only looked upon one property; the Friary.
+There were originally only three clock faces; a west face was considered unnecessary as it would only look upon one property, the Friary.
 However, due to complaints from the tenant at the Friary a fourth face was added.
 There were numerous problems regarding the accuracy of the clock during its early years until the whole mechanism was overhauled by Joyce of Whitchurch in 1898.

-In 1920 the 11 acre Friary estate was sold to Sir Richard Ashmole Cooper (MP for Walsall), who gave it to the city for the purpose of developing the area and laying out a new road.
+In 1920 the 11-acre Friary estate was sold to Sir Richard Ashmole Cooper (MP for Walsall), who gave it to the city for the purpose of developing the area and laying out a new road.
 For many years since the invention of the motor car Bird Street and Bore Street were becoming congested with traffic due to their narrow layout, and the position of the clock tower was part of the problem.
-The west side of Lichfield was still very much undeveloped by 1920 and the city didn’t really extend beyond St John's Street to the west.
+The west side of Lichfield was still very much undeveloped by 1920 and the city did not really extend beyond St John's Street to the west.

-In 1928 the road named ‘The Friary’ was built across the former Friary site.
+In 1928 the road named "The Friary" was built across the former Friary site.
 The building of this road necessitated the relocation of the clock tower.
 The clock tower was taken down and re-erected at its current site south of Festival Gardens, some 400m west of its original location.
 The tower was repaired and restored in 1991 with the assistance of the Conduit Lands Trust.
 The clock tower is now in the care of Lichfield City Council.